SUSTAINABILITY IN RESTAURANTS

 ELECTRICITY/ ENERGY

-Retrofitted glass louvres and screens to passively vent overnight and equipment heat in summer and closed days
+Retrofitted glass louvres and screens to passively vent equipment heat overnight and in summer

 Installed blinds and window tinting to reduce sun and indirect heating in summer